TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 so that the "doi" links on the landing pages will work for testing, and the doi links on the contents pages will work after publishing.
 The registrations may take some time to be processed, hours or even days.
+From real registrations, email will be from admin@crossref.org;
+from test registrations, awsbounce@crossref.org.

+Registering DOIs will also cause crossref to send mail to authors.

 Then commit any changes to our source files: cd ~tubprod/svn/capsules